Mental Health & Incarceration – Stepping Up Initiative

 Co Author: Hallee Haygood

-In any given year, North Carolina detains more than 11,000 people with serious mental illness in jails.
+In any given year, North Carolina detains more than 11,000 people with serious mental illness in jails, according to a report from the NC Association of County Commissioners.

 Individuals may be incarcerated for minor offenses that often stem from mental health issues.
 In these situations, some local officials indicate there would be better outcomes if these individuals were served by the healthcare system instead of the criminal justice system.